• Skip to primary navigation

 Home » Breakfast » Muffins

-What better way to kick off your morning than with a muffin that’s healthy, containing gut-friendly kombucha plus everyone’s early morning fave, coffee.
-Spread some coffee-infused butter on these Whole Wheat Coffee muffins for an extra infusion of your morning joe!
+What better way to kick off your morning than with a muffin that’s super tasty and already contains everyone’s early morning fave: coffee!
+Spread some coffee-infused butter on these Whole Wheat Coffee muffins for an extra infusion of your morning joe.

-This whole wheat muffin recipe is small-batch, too, making six perfect muffins for a week of delicious, nutritious breakfasts.
+This whole wheat muffin recipe is small-batch, too, making six perfect muffins for a week of delicious breakfasts.

 whole wheat coffee muffin with bite taken out